Chapter 18. Scanning the system for security compliance and vulnerabilities

 Verification

-1. Evaluate compliance of the system with the HIPAA profile, and save scan results in the hipaa_report.html file:
+• Evaluate the compliance of the system with the selected profile, and save the scan results to a file:

-You can create an Ansible playbook containing only the remediations that are required to align your system with a specific baseline.
-This example uses the Health Insurance Portability and Accountability Act (HIPAA) profile.
-With this procedure, you create a smaller playbook that does not cover already satisfied requirements.
-By following these steps, you do not modify your system in any way, you only prepare a file for later application.
+You can create an Ansible Playbook that contains only the remediations that are required to align your system with a specific baseline.
+This playbook is smaller because it does not cover already satisfied requirements.
+Creating the playbook does not modify your system in any way, you only prepare a file for later application.

 Note

 In RHEL 8.6, Ansible Engine is replaced by the ansible-core package, which contains only built-in modules.
 Note that many Ansible remediations use modules from the community and Portable Operating System Interface (POSIX) collections, which are not included in the built-in modules.
 In this case, you can use Bash remediations as a substitute for Ansible remediations.
-The Red Hat Connector in RHEL 8.6 includes the necessary Ansible modules to enable the remediation playbooks to function with Ansible Core.
+The Red Hat Connector in RHEL 8.6 includes the Ansible modules necessary for the remediation playbooks to function with Ansible Core.

 Prerequisites